 - Develop a service marketing and promotion plan that identifies the individual characteristics of each service function and utilises information technology at its core.

 - Continue to improve and maintain facilities and equipment in order to provide an inviting and comfortable environment for customers and a clean, safe and appropriately designed work area for kitchen and service staff.

 c-change is the university’s ambitious carbon reduction engagement campaign, which sets out to help achieve the target of cutting the university’s carbon by 50% in five years.
-Sustainable food plays a large role in this; allowing engagement with staff and students. c-change works closely with Accommodation and Hospitality to raise awareness of both sustainability issues around food, but also the embedded carbon in the food we eat.
+Sustainable food plays a large role in this; allowing engagement with staff and students. c-change works closely with Food on Campus to raise awareness of both sustainability issues around food, but also the embedded carbon in the food we eat.

 This partnership is delivered through regular initiatives raising awareness and highlighting small actions individuals can take in order to reduce their impact upon the environment by changing their food habits.